Cargill/splinter-docs/docs/0.5/examples/gameroom/walkthrough/index.md

    * Proposal ID: the expected hash of the `​CircuitManagementPayload​` bytes

-   * Summary: the expected hash of the created `​CircuitProposal`
+   * Summary: bytes of the created `​CircuitProposal`

    * List of required verifiers